lucifer620022/delta-demo/README.md

 # delta-demo
-this is a demo for Git &amp; GIthub class
+this is a demo for Git &amp; GIthub class.